roed314/FiniteGroups/ProposedSchema.md

 subgroup_fusion   | integer[] | A list: for each conjugacy class of `H`, gives the conjugacy class of `G` in which it's contained alias_spot        | smallint  | Which position this alias should appear in the list of aliases for the group.
 0 indicates that it's the main name; `NULL` if not normal (or if it shouldn't be displayed; we only want to display one of the two orders for a direct product) generators        | numeric[] | Encoded elements that generate `H` together.
-Elements are encoded according to the groups `elt_rep_type` attribute
+Elements are encoded according to the groups `elt_rep_type` attribute projective_image  | text      | label for the quotient by the center of the ambient group

 ## Other products